MassStreetDataSchool/introduction-to-modern-data-science/README.md

-# Iintroduction to Modern Data Science
+# Introduction to Modern Data Science
 Class repo for DSCI300 Introduction to Modern Data Science